jasongrimes/fretboardfoundation/_pages/tools.md

 It leverages multimodal memory techniques based around interactive, playable, editable fretboard diagrams, for faster skill aquisition and improved retention.
 Also, it’s pretty fun.

-Try the Position Player to help learn the chords and concepts from {% include chapter-link.html slug="major-harmony" %},
+Try the Fret It Position Player to help learn the chords and concepts from {% include chapter-link.html slug="major-harmony" %},
 {% include chapter-link.html slug="minor-harmony" %},
 and {% include chapter-link.html slug="caged" %}